mongodb/mongo-meta-driver/readme.md

 # MongoDB Meta Driver Project

-The MongoDB meta driver is an attempt to formally specify the client library interface for MongoDB.
+The MongoDB Meta Driver is an attempt to formally specify the client library interface for MongoDB.
 Eventually the documents and this specification will enhance and replace the current [MongoDB driver writing tutorial](http://www.mongodb.org/display/DOCS/Writing+Drivers+and+Tools).
 In the meantime, *all* content in this repository should be considered incomplete, draft, and non-final.

+The MongoDB Meta Driver strives to be language-independent, producing a specification that can be used and tested directly against (almost) any language.
+To do so, we make use of the Cucumber framework to define the specifications and translate them into tests against the driver code.
+It is our hope that this specification will eventually be applied to as many production drivers as possible, in order to better standardize driver functionality and provide a more consistent developer experience with MongoDB across languages.

 ## Usage